How to get customer referrals to grow your small business

 Customer recommendations are one of the best ways to spread the word about a small or home business.
 If you want to get customers to recommend your products, here are a few simple strategies you can integrate as part of your marketing process:

-Provide premium customer serviceThe bottom line is customer service is one of the primary considerations in business.
-Companies today cannot afford to treat consumers rudely, badly or with indifference; there is way too much competition in any given industry to risk offering terrible service to customers, potential customers or website visitors.
+Provide premium customer serviceThe bottom line is customer service matters.
+Companies today cannot afford to treat consumers rudely, badly or with indifference; there is way too much competition in any given industry to risk offering terrible service to customers, potential customers or even website visitors.

 In addition, if a customer receives poor service and is annoyed or dissatisfied enough, chances are an account of the situation could end up spread across the Internet in the form of negative social media posts or poor online reviews.
 People are typically not shy about voicing their discord when it comes to poor customer service.